The-Hidden-Genius-Project/Fall-Immersion/Leadership/Holistic Health & Wellness/Time_Management.md

 45 minutes

 ## **Lesson Overview:**
-This lesson will cover the fundamentals of effective time management, including prioritization techniques, goal setting, and strategies to overcome procrastination.
+This lesson will cover the fundamentals of effective time management, including prioritization techniques, goal setting, and strategies to overcome procrastination by 'Eating that Frog'.

 ## **Objectives:**
 - Understand the importance of time management in personal and professional life
-- Learn and apply prioritization techniques like the Eisenhower Matrix
+- Learn and apply prioritization techniques like the ABCDE Priortization Exercise
 - Develop SMART goals for better time allocation
 - Identify personal time-wasters and learn strategies to overcome them